 The Administration Office registers all students for their exams, students are not required to do this in uSis.

 Exchange and Study Abroad students, please see the Prospective students website for information on how to apply.

 All information (costs, registration, entry requirements, etc.) for those who are interested in taking this course as a Contractstudent is on the Contractonderwijs Archeologie webpage (in Dutch).

-Compulsory attendance during the workshops and practicals.
+Compulsory attendance during the tutorials and practicals.